nomeata/haskell-via-sokoban/01-intro.md

 time can conveniently be understood as the number of seconds since the start of the animation.

-In imperative language, one would probably have a `getCurrentTime()` function and call that from somewhere in our drawing generating.
+In an imperative language, one would probably have a `getCurrentTime()` function and call that from somewhere in our drawing generating.
 This is not possible nor desirable in a pure functional language, as it would be a *hidden side effect*.
 Instead, the time is provided as a parameter.